savvieSammie/savvieSammie/README.md

 <div align="center">
     <img width="90%" src="./assets/Sam_1.jpg">
 </div>

-:pencil2: I started learning tech in 2019 and I started with Python.
-I used Python for Data Science, doing exploratory Data Analysis, Data Visualization and Machine Learning.
-It was really fun while starting out because Data Science was natural for me.
-I love Maths, Physics and I studied Mechanical Engineering.
-I beleive I got my analytical skills from my love for Science and Maths.
+# Hi there! 👋 I'm [Your Name]

-:pencil2: You'll find me with my PC trying to solve a problem or watching tutorials online, Yea I'm self-taught and I spend a lot of time on my own learning.
-I love using Cousera, Freecodecamp, DataCamp and Kaggle.
-Recently, I'm working on building my network, I'm a big fan of networking.
-I want to connect with other techies to learn, share ideas and oppurtunities  😕
+🌱 I started my tech journey in 2019, and Python was my first programming language.
+I fell in love with Python and began using it for Data Science, particularly in areas such as exploratory Data Analysis, Data Visualization, and Machine Learning.
+The natural connection between Data Science and my passion for Maths and Physics made the learning process incredibly enjoyable.

-:pencil2: This year I started writing, I'm still learning Technical Writing but I've written 3 articles already this month and I plan to write more the coming months.
-My love for Technical writing started when I was a teaching some kids maths.
-I taught them for about a year and I was working hard to create lesson plans, home works, extra reading to simplified the concepts I was teaching them.
-I started taking this kid Alegbra and He loved the way I was representing a variable as a container and trying to relate other things with maths.
-I knew I wanted to take complex stuffs and then simplify it for others.
-So I started writing.🤓
+💻 You'll often find me in front of my PC, either solving problems or watching online tutorials.
+I'm a self-taught learner and dedicate a lot of time to expanding my knowledge.
+I rely on platforms like Coursera, FreeCodeCamp, DataCamp, and Kaggle to enhance my skills.
+Lately, I've been focusing on building my network because I'm a big believer in the power of networking.
+I'm eager to connect with fellow techies to learn, share ideas, and explore new opportunities. 😕

-:pencil2: I'm an Aspiring Software Developer. hence, I'm open to opportunities, especially those that allows me to work remotely.
-Currently I'm a Mechanical Technician in a food producing company, I love the work and I love coding too 🙏🏻
+📝 This year, I ventured into the world of writing.
+Although I'm still learning the art of Technical Writing, I've already written more than 5 articles and plan to continue writing in the coming months.
+My passion for Technical Writing stems from my experience teaching math to children.
+During that time, I worked diligently to create lesson plans, homework assignments, and supplementary reading materials that simplified complex concepts.
+It was through this experience that I discovered my knack for breaking down complicated topics and making them accessible to others.
+So, I began my journey as a writer. 🤓

-:pencil2: I enjoy learning new technologies, I can quickly pick up a new tool, learn it and start using it.
-I love building stuffs that helps other people.
-I beleive that to strive in this competitive economy, A software Developer must build products or offer services that are rare and valuable.
-Devs also needs to be compassionate when writing codes, so that anyone else maintaining it in the future won't have so much to worry about.
-I like this quote: "Always code as if the person who ends up maintaining your code is a violent psychopath who knows where you live.
+💼 I'm a Software Developer with 3 years of experience and actively seeking opportunities, particularly remote positions.

-"
+🚀 I'm passionate about learning new technologies and quickly adapt to new tools.
+I find joy in building projects that help others.
+I firmly believe that to thrive in this competitive economy, software developers need to create products or provide services that are rare and valuable.
+Additionally, I value compassion in coding, ensuring that anyone maintaining my code in the future won't face unnecessary challenges.
+There's a quote I live by: "Always code as if the person who ends up maintaining your code is a violent psychopath who knows where you live."
+It may sound extreme, but it serves as a reminder to write clean and maintainable code. 😉

-Perhaps a little over the top, but maybe that shock to the system is what we need to get this important point across to our fellow developers.
+Let's connect!
+Feel free to reach out to me for collaborations, discussions, or just to say hello. 📫

 <div>